skillcrush/slack-attachment-cleanup/README.md

 `python test-first.py > data.txt`

+Or you can just run the script and see the result in the Terminal, if you prefer:

+`python text-first.py`

 4- `data.txt` now contains the ids, names and timestamps of all the files that are slated for deletion.
 If you want to view timestamps in a human readable way, use [www.unixtimestamp.com](https://www.unixtimestamp.com/index.php) or similar.

 5- If you are happy with the result, open `cleanup.py` and modify the `ts_to` and `count` variable to match those in the `test-first.py` file.